Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Half Circle: A term that means the height is exactly half the width.
 A true half circle is a true radius, but a true radius does not have to be a true half circle, ex.
 Eyebrow.
 (See Radius Terminology Diagram)

-Head board: A flat board cut to fit the contour of a bow or bay window and installed between the head jambs and the flat wall surface to finish off that area which would normally be ceiling.
+Headboard: A flat board cut to fit the contour of a bow or bay window and installed between the head jambs and the flat wall surface to finish off that area which would normally be ceiling.

 Header: A heavy beam extended across the top of the rough opening to prevent the weight of wall or roof from resting on the window frame.

-Jack stud: Framing members, generally 2 x 4’s, which form the inside of the window or door rough opening.
+Jack Stud: Framing members, generally 2 x 4’s, which form the inside of the window or door rough opening.
 They run from the sole plate to the header, which is supported by them.

 Keeper: The protruding, hook-shaped part of a casement window lock, which is mounted on the inside surface of the sash stile.

-Laminated glass: A type of safety glass that holds together when shattered.
+Laminated Glass: A type of safety glass that holds together when shattered.
 In the event of breaking, it is held in place by an interlayer of plastic between its two or more layers of glass.

 Lift: A handle or grip installed on the bottom rail of the lower sash of a double-hung window to make it easier to raise or lower the sash.

-Light shaft: An insulated shaft built to direct the light from a roof window or skylight through the attic to the room below.
+Light Shaft: An insulated shaft built to direct the light from a roof window or skylight through the attic to the room below.

-Low-E glass: A common term used to refer to glass which has low emissivity due to a film or metallic coating on the glass or suspended between the two lights of glass.
+Low-E Glass: A common term used to refer to glass which has low emissivity due to a film or metallic coating on the glass or suspended between the two lights of glass.
 The primary function is to reduce the U-value by suppressing radiative heat flow.
 Secondary feature is to block radiation to impede heat gain.
 There are two types of low-E; a hard coat and a soft coat.

 Masonry openings: The opening in a masonry wall to accept a window or door unit, the same as a rough opening in a frame wall.

-Mortise-and-tenon: A strong wood joint made by fitting together a mortise in on board and a matching projecting member (tenon) in the other.
+Mortise-and-Tenon: A strong wood joint made by fitting together a mortise in on board and a matching projecting member (tenon) in the other.

 Mullion: The vertical or horizontal divisions or joints between single windows in a multiple window unit.

-Mullion casing: An interior or exterior casing member to cover the mullion joint between single windows.
+Mullion Casing: An interior or exterior casing member to cover the mullion joint between single windows.

 Multipoint lock: Locks in multiple spots to enhance security and durability.